-Note: You may also Un-Install OnScreen by running SETUP.EXE After OnScreen has been properly installed.
-(OnScreen Setup will ask you if you wish to Un-Install.)
+Note: You may also Un-Install OnScreen with CrossScanner by running SETUP.EXE After OnScreen with CrossScanner has been properly installed.
+(OnScreen with CrossScanner Setup will ask you if you wish to Un-Install.)
 This has been provided as a convenience to the user.
-It is recommended that you use the Control Panel | Add/Remove Programs Icon to remove OnScreen.
+It is recommended that you use the Control Panel | Add/Remove Programs Icon to remove OnScreen with CrossScanner.

-Starting OnScreen
+Starting OnScreen with CrossScanner

 Click on the Start Button, and open the Start Menu.
-Select (All) Programs, then Select OnScreen.
-The OnScreen menu will have selections corresponding to the icons in the group.
-Select OnScreen to begin operation.
+Select (All) Programs, then Select OnScreen with CrossScanner.
+The OnScreen with CrossScanner menu will have selections corresponding to the icons in the group.
+Select OnScreen with CrossScanner to begin operation.

-The OnScreen Welcome will automatically run the first time you load OnScreen.
+The OnScreen with CrossScanner Welcome will automatically run the first time you load OnScreen with CrossScanner.

-The following icons will also be available in the OnScreen group:
+The following icons will also be available in the OnScreen with CrossScanner group:

-OnScreen Welcome - Opening Welcome, access to tutorial, documents, product
+OnScreen with CrossScanner Welcome - Opening Welcome, access to tutorial, documents, product

-OnScreen - runs OnScreen!
+OnScreen with CrossScanner - runs OnScreen with CrossScanner!

-OnScreen Setup - Configuration options
+OnScreen with CrossScanner Setup - Configuration options

-Licensing Information - Displays current license status of OnScreen, allows instant licensing
+Licensing Information - Displays current license status of OnScreen with CrossScanner, allows instant licensing